gmaurer08/DEPM-project/README.md

-# Differential Analyses of Gene Expression
-## Bladder Urothelial Carcinoma
+# Differential Analyses of Gene Expression: Bladder Urothelial Carcinoma

 This repository contains the Digital Epidemiology and Precision Medicine project for the Data Science Master's Degree at La Sapienza, Università di Roma.